RediSearch/RediSearch/docs/Quick_Start.md

 ## Download and running binaries

-First download the pre-compiled version from [RedisLabs download center](https://redislabs.com/download-center/modules/).
+First download the pre-compiled version from the [Redis download center](https://redis.com/download-center/modules/).

 Next, run Redis with RediSearch: